This post may contain affiliate links. Please see our disclosure policy.

-A granita is a semi-frozen dessert that is typically made with water, sugars, and flavorings of some sort.
-The mixture is frozen until partially solid and then scraped with a fork to form flavored ice crystals that melt in your mouth.
+A granita is a semi-frozen dessert that is typically made with water, sugar, and flavorings of some sort.
+The mixture is frozen until partially solid and then scraped with a fork to form flavored ice crystals that melt in your mouth--sort of like a sophisticated version of flavored ice.

 Notes on Ingredients